 3.2.
-V2V and V2I Communications for ITS
+V2X Communications for cooperative ITS

-Participants: Oyunchimeg Shagdar, Gérard Le Lann, Mohammad Abualhoul, Younes Bouchaala, Fawzi Nashashibi.
+Participants: Gérard Le Lann, Mohammad Abualhoul, Younes Bouchaala, Fawzi Nashashibi.

-Wireless communications are expected to play an important role for road safety, road efficiency, and comfort of road users.
-Road safety applications often require highly responsive and reliable information exchange between neighboring vehicles in any road density condition.
-Because the performance of the existing radio communications technology largely degrades with the increase of the node density, the challenge of designing wireless communications for safety applications is enabling reliable communications in highly dense scenarios.
-Targeting this issue, RITS has been working on medium access control design and visible light communications, especially for highly dense scenarios.
-The works have been carried out considering the vehicle behavior such as vehicle merging and vehicle platooning.
+Wireless communications are expected to play an essential role in ensuring road safety, road efficiency, and driving comfort o.
+Road safety applications often require relatively short response time and reliable information exchange between neighboring vehicles and road-side units in any road density condition.
+Because of the performance of the existing radio communications technology largely degrades with the increase of the traffic density, the challenge of designing wireless communications solution suitable for safety applications is enabling reliable communications in highly dense scenarios.

+To investigate this open problem and trade-off situations, RITS has been working on medium access control design for the IEEE 802.11p radio communication and the deployment of supportive solutions such as visible light communications and testing the use-cases for extreme traffic conditions and highly dense scenarios.
+The works have been carried out considering the vehicle behavior such as autonomous and connected vehicles merging, sharing, and convoy forming as platoon scenarios with considering the hard-safety requirements.

-Unlike many of the road safety applications, the applications regarding road efficiency and comfort of road users, on the other hand, often require connectivity to the Internet.
-Based on our expertise in both Internet-based communications in the mobility context and in ITS, we are now investigating the use of IPv6 (Internet Protocol version 6 which is going to replace the current version, IPv4, in a few years from now) for vehicular communications, in a combined architecture allowing both V2V and V2I.
+Unlike many of the road safety applications, the applications regarding road efficiency and comfort of road users, often require connectivity to the Internet.
+Based on our expertise in both Internet-based communications in the mobility context and in ITS, we are investigating the use of IPv6 (Internet Protocol version 6 which is going to replace the current version, IPv4, IoT) for vehicular communications, in a combined architecture supporting both V2V and V2I.

-The wireless channel and the topology dynamics need to be studied when understanding the dynamics and designing efficient communications mechanisms.
-Targeting this issue, we have been working on channel modeling for both radio and visible light communications, and design of communications mechanisms especially for security, service discovery, multicast and geocast message delivery, and access point selection.
+Communication contributions at RITS team have been working on channel modeling for both radio and visible light communications, and design of communications mechanisms, especially for security, service discovery, multicast, and Geo-Cast message delivery, and access point selection.